ON THIS PAGE

 SUMMARY Use the Juniper Networks Ansible modules to retrieve or compare configurations on Junos devices.

-Juniper Networks provides Ansible modules that enable you to manage the configuration on Junos devices.
-Table 1 outlines the available modules, which enable you to retrieve or compare Junos OS configurations.
+Juniper Networks provides an Ansible module that enables you to manage the configuration on Junos devices.
+Table 1 outlines the available module, which you can use to retrieve or compare Junos device configurations.

 Content Set |